h0bbel/pi-hole6-unbound/README.md

 # Docker compose file for running [Pi-hole6](https://pi-hole.net/) and [unbound](https://www.nlnetlabs.nl/projects/unbound/about/) in a single container

+Pi-Hole responds on port 80 and 443 (with self signed cert).
+Unbound mapped to port 5353.

 ## Configuration

 1. Edit the timezone
 2. Edit the volumes section to fit your paths
 3. Set environment variables
+4. Deploy

 ### Environment variables